notshashwat/Spotify-youtube-Downloader/README.md

-This is a tool to downloa dyou rspotify songs through youtube
+This is a tool to download your spotify songs through youtube